samuel-jimenez/GramEditor/docs/src/languages/elixir.md

 ### HEEx

-Tehanu also supports HEEx templates.
+Gram also supports HEEx templates.
 HEEx is a mix of [EEx](https://hexdocs.pm/eex/1.12.3/EEx.html) (Embedded Elixir) and HTML, and is used in Phoenix LiveView applications.

 - Tree-sitter: [phoenixframework/tree-sitter-heex](https://github.com/phoenixframework/tree-sitter-heex)